isomerpages/moe-fairfieldsec/_cca/Sports/Squash (Boys).md

 <p>
 <b>Vision</b><br>
-Our vision is develop our boys to love Squash and to attain high standard in their skills and knowledge of the sport.<br>
+Our vision is develop our boys to love Squash and to attain high standard in their skills and knowledge of the sport.<br><br>

 <b>Mission</b><br>
 Our mission is to work as a team to achieve at least the 2nd position for both “B” &amp; “C” Divisions Squash Championship.<br><br>